 —The indication is in the DTIM beacon corresponding to that nontransmitted BSSID sent by the transmitted BSSID of the same multiple BSSID set as the nontransmitted BSSID and is based on the latest information about the other APs of the AP MLD that the transmitted BSSID has when it schedules the DTIM beacon.

 —These bits in the Partial Virtual Bitmap field of the TIM element for the other AP(s) in the same AP MLD shall be contiguous.
+For the kth nontransmitted BSSID affiliated with an MLD, where k is numbered in increasing order of MLD ID of this MLD and starts from 1,

+The bits Y+(k-1)*N to Y+k*N-1 of the bitmap in the Partial Virtual Bitmap field are for the AP MLD with which the kth nontransmitted BSSID is affiliated where Y-1 is the last bit corresponding to an AP affiliated with the same AP MLD as the AP that corresponds to the transmitted BSSID.
+The default value of N is 4.

+The first n bits of N bits are used to indicate that one or more group addressed frames are buffered for each AP of the other AP(s) in the same AP MLD as the kth nontransmitted BSSID in increasing order of their MAC addresses.
+The remaining bits of N bits are set to 0.